 But it doesn’t have to be.

-After years of terrifyingly trying to slice open raw spaghetti squashes, we discovered a simpler and safer way.
+After years of terrifyingly trying to slice open raw spaghetti squashes, we discovered a simpler way.

 Pre-Cooking Your Spaghetti Squash